kschimke/Chopper/README.md

 -V   verbose, prints tool output to console otherwise creates log files

--v   print the PLNK version and exit
+-v   print the Chopper version and exit

 -h   print this help text and exit
 ```